 An accent alone does not imply language barriers.
 Additionally, members may use their communication skills and other available resources to gather information, ensure public safety, control scenes, identify issues, and provide basic information.
-If an individual has difficulty speaking or understanding a question in English, members shall take appropriate steps, when feasible, to inform them that free language access services are available upon request.
-If language access services are requested or required, members shall follow proper procedures to provide these services.
+Members shall follow proper procedures to ensure appropriate language access services are provided to LEP individuals if assistance is requested or required, and when feasible, inform them that these services are available free of charge.

 - 2. Identification of Primary Language.
 Members can use various tools to identify the primary language or specific dialect of a LEP individual and request a suitable interpreter.
 These tools include but are not limited to maps, country flags, language access cards, artificial intelligence, translation apps, family members, friends, neighbors, volunteers, bystanders, children, or by contacting DEM or a professional interpretation service. - 3.
 Bilingual Member List.
 The Staff Services Unit shall maintain a listing of all Certified and Non-Certified Bilingual Members as well as Certified Civilian Interpreters.
 This list shall be provided to and kept with the Language Access Liaison Officer and the Staff Services Unit.
-Members shall receive the necessary contact details and Department account codes to access these services a.
-Order of Preference.
+Members shall receive the necessary contact details and Department account codes to access these services